 Many of these factors will require support from corroborating documents or the testimony of an expert witness.
 An experienced workers’ compensation lawyer can help an injured worker gather the appropriate medical records, employment and education history, financial papers, and more.
 In addition, a skilled attorney know what expert witnesses are appropriate and can find them, interview them, and make sure their testimony is heard to support the claim.

 Lost Earning Capacity Can Play an Important Role in Your Future

-If you’ve suffered a serious injury on the job and you will not be able to make a full recovery, the future can seem uncertain.
-In these cases, it is important that the courts or insurance adjustors understand the full impact the injury will have on you and your family going forward.
+If you’ve suffered a serious injury on the job, and you will not be able to make a full recovery, the future can seem uncertain.
+In these cases, it is important that the courts or insurance adjusters understand the full impact the injury will have on you and your family going forward.

-Lost earning capacity is intended to ensure that injured employees are able to maintain a safe and secure future.
+Lost earning capacity is intended to ensure that injured employees can maintain a safe and secure future.
 Unfortunately, it is common for insurance companies to dispute many aspects of a case in an attempt to save money.
-Lost earning capacity can be a gray area, and an experienced workers’ compensation attorney can help make sure your interests are protected and you are able to obtain the compensation you deserve.
+Lost earning capacity can be a gray area, and an experienced workers’ compensation attorney can help protect your interests and help you obtain the compensation you deserve.

 If you or someone you love has suffered a work-related injury, an experienced workers' compensation lawyer